-1. Cumulatively the The project and all senior diverters of record will not reduce thechange the existing number of days the unimpaired flow needed for spawning, rearing, or passage occurs at the POIs by more than 10 percent in each month during the diversion season over the period of record for the analysis.located at and below anadromy.
-This analysis shall be performed using the method describedprovided in Appendix B Section B.5.3.4.
-Regional criteria or site specific criteria for the minimum bypass flow may be used in the analysis of flows at the POIsThe existing number of days that flow needed for spawning, rearing, and passage occurs shall be determined by including the effects of all senior diverters upstream of the POI.
+1. The project will not change the existing number of days the flow needed for spawning, rearing, or passage occurs at POIs located at and below anadromy.
+This analysis shall be performed using the method provided in Appendix B Section B.5.3.4.
+The existing number of days that flow needed for spawning, rearing, and passage occurs shall be determined by including the effects of all senior diverters upstream of the POI.
 There is error associated with the estimation of daily flows.
 Because of this, on a case-by-case basis, the State Water Board may consider this condition to be met when analyses show a minor change to the number of days that the flow needed for spawning, rearing, and passage occurs.
 Provided that the minor change is due to a slight variability in the estimation of flow; AND a.
 The project will not change the existing 1.5 year return flow at POIs located at and below anadromy.
 The existing 1.5 year return flow shall be calculated considering the effects of all senior diverters upstream of the POI.
 Upon approval by the State Water Board, the applicant may substitute a site specific threshold for the 1.5 year return flow.